Are you a nose breather or a mouth breather?

 What Is the Difference Between A Mouth Breather vs Nose Breather?

-Improper breathing techniques can cause shortness of breath, even in the absence of health conditions that impact breathing, such as asthma, emphysema, chronic obstructive pulmonary disease (COPD), allergies, heart disease, pneumonia, and anxiety disorders.
+Improper breathing techniques can cause shortness of breath, even in the absence of health issues that impact breathing, such as asthma, sleep apnea, emphysema, chronic obstructive pulmonary disease (COPD), allergies, heart disease, pneumonia, and anxiety disorders.1Wellness, H. &, & Diseases, L. H. and.
+(2018, June 20).
+Five Ways You Might Be Breathing Wrong.
+Www.lung.org. https://www.lung.org/blog/you-might-be-breathing-wrong

 The nasal passages are designed to help warm, humidify, and filter inspired air before it reaches your lungs.